Did New Hampshire Accept the Medicaid Expansion?

 GET MORE INFORMATION WITH OUR GUIDE

-Affordable Care Act Medicaid Expansion in New Hampshire
+Learn About the Affordable Care Act Medicaid Expansion in New Hampshire

 What is the Obamacare Medicaid expansion and did New Hampshire accept it?
 Since the federal government introduced the Affordable Care Act expansion for Medicaid, 31 states including New Hampshire have accepted the new eligibility guidelines for Medicaid enrollment.
 The New Hampshire ACA Medicaid expansion program was officially launched in the first half of 2014.
 New eligible residents had access to the Affordable Care Act Medicaid application form on July 1, 2014 with coverage beginning in August.
 Due to the Affordable Care Act Medicaid expansion, almost 20,000 applicants enrolled in coverage within the first three months.

 Most of the petitioners who enrolled under the ACA Medicaid expansion umbrella had no previous insurance coverage.
 Since the Obamacare Medicaid expansion took place, childfree adults with household incomes of up to 138 percent of the federal poverty level were granted eligibility into the Medicaid program, along with pregnant women with incomes up to 196 percent of the federal poverty level.
 Even children became eligible for Children’s Health Insurance Program (CHIP) benefits with household incomes of up to 323 percent the poverty level.
 These new rules under the ACA Medicaid expansion were most beneficial to adults who did not have dependent children nor receive insurance options through their employer.
 Established applicants did not see much of a change toward their Medicaid benefits through the expansion, as they already were approved for health care.